 - Laos (5,700 hectares in 2015).

 In past years, street heroin was impure and cut with many other substances.
 In the mid-1990s, a purer form of heroin emerged that was easier to smoke and snort.
-This increased purity led to an increase in use patterns, as many people were previously wary of using the drug via injectable routes out of a fear of catching a disease such as hepatitis or HIV from infected needles.5
+This increased purity led to a rise in use, as many people were previously scared of using the drug via injection because of the potential for contracting diseases such as hepatitis or HIV from sharing needles.5

 There are many different types of heroin on the street.
 Typically, a lighter color indicates greater purity.
-The main types of heroin are as follows:2,6,7
+The main types of heroin are as follows:2,6

 - White heroin is the purest form of the drug.
 Most users snort or inject it.
 White heroin is difficult to smoke due to its high melting point.

 - Black tar heroin is common in the western U.S. It is a gummy substance that a user will melt or dissolve into solution and then inject.
 Some users smoke black tar heroin.
 Black tar is the least refined form of heroin and is not always black.
 It can be dark orange or dark brown.